Regular Expressions

 ['hair', 'nail']

-Every set of parentheses specifies a regex group, which allows us to extract parts of a pattern.
-For example, we can use groups to extract the day, month, year, and time from the web server log entry.
+With parentheses we can locate parts of a pattern, which are called regex groups.
+For example, we can use regex groups to extract the day, month, year, and time from the web server log entry:

 # This pattern matches the entire timestamp